Water and dust protection – all you need to know

-- The IP rating of your device was achieved in laboratory conditions in standby mode, so you shouldn't use the device underwater for taking pictures, for example.
+- The IP rating of your device was achieved in laboratory conditions in standby mode, so you should not use the device underwater, such as taking pictures.
 Do not use the device to take photos while performing any type of activity underwater, including diving or snorkeling.

 - Drying times will vary depending on the environment, but the process may take up to three hours.
-During this time, you can still use all the features that don't rely on the speaker or microphone—you can take photos, check your email, or send text messages without problems.
+During this time, you can still use all the features that do not rely on the speaker or microphone – you can take photos, check your email or send text messages without a worry.

 - Do not use a hair dryer to dry any wet parts.

 - Everyday wear and tear, along with damage to your device, can reduce its ability to stay protected from dust and moisture.